kubashh/v8/src/sandbox/README.md

 // Create a DataView that can read and write inside the sandbox. let memory = new DataView(new Sandbox.MemoryView(0, 0x100000000));

-// Create an object to corrupt and obtain its address in the sandbox. let corruptMe = {};
+// Create an object to corrupt and obtain its address inside the sandbox. let corruptMe = {};
 let addr = Sandbox.getAddressOf(corruptMe);